Library

 Reference:

 DOI: 10.7256/2454-0676.2024.4.69541EDN: SNEEDFReceived: 09-01-2024Published: 03-01-2025Abstract: Nowadays, learning foreign languages is an important aspect of modern human life.
-The article discusses methods of effective teaching of a foreign language in non-linguistic educational institutions.
-Author studies methods of learning foreign languages in non-linguistic educational institutions.
-When researching the topic, many questions arose: is there a relationship between mastering a foreign language and the teacher's attitude to the discipline being taught?
-What factors influence the learning of foreign languages ?
-Is it possible to form an interest in a subject through curiosity in the learning process ?
-How to increase the motivation of students in learning a foreign language in non-linguistic institutions ?
-The main task was to find ways to solve the development of educational material in the absence of interest in the subject.
-To implement it, theoretical aspects, statistics of foreign language learning among 1st and 2nd year students of a non-linguistic educational institution based on a questionnaire, practical methods of mastering foreign language material were used.
-The results were expected: students are partially involved in the language environment due to ignorance of grammatical basics and their application in practice, misunderstanding of foreign language speech when using audio-linguistic means of communication and, as a result, the inability to build monological and dialogical speech.
-Based on the survey data, it can be concluded that the majority of students are focused on the fact that learning a foreign language is necessary in the future.
-Naturally, a conscious interest and incentive would be comfortable conditions for productive language learning, but for students of non-core specialties this is more a utopia than fertile ground.
+This article discusses methods of effective teaching of a foreign language in non-linguistic educational institutions.
+The author studies methods of learning foreign languages in non-linguistic educational institutions.
+When researching the topic, many questions arose: Is there a relationship between mastering a foreign language and the teacher's attitude to the discipline being taught?
+What factors influence the learning of foreign languages?
+Is it possible to form an interest in a subject through curiosity in the learning process?
+How can students be motivated to learn a foreign language in non-linguistic institutions?
+The main task was to find ways to solve the problem of educational material development in the absence of interest in the subject.
+To implement it, theoretical aspects, statistics of foreign language learning among first and second-year students of a non-linguistic educational institution based on a questionnaire, and practical methods of mastering foreign language material were used.
+The results were expected: Students are partially involved in the language environment due to ignorance of grammatical basics and their application in practice, misunderstanding of foreign language speech when using audio-linguistic means of communication, and, as a result, the inability to build monological and dialogical speech.
+Based on the survey data, it can be concluded that most students are focused on learning a foreign language, which is necessary in the future.
+Naturally, a conscious interest and incentive would be comfortable conditions for productive language learning, but this is more a utopia than fertile ground for students of non-core specialties.
 In this regard, there are questions about learning and teaching foreign languages.
-The main condition in learning a foreign language is motivation.
-Keywords: foreign language, teaching, non-profile, method, motivation, anxiety, approach, technology, speech, interestThis article is automatically translated.
+The primary condition in learning a foreign language is motivation.
+Keywords: foreign language, teaching, non-profile, method, motivation, anxiety, approach, technology, speech, interestReferences (оформлена автором)

 Peer Review